-In Type 1 reactions, contact with an antigen, e.g. inhalation of a Cr(III) compound, causes the formation of type E immunoglobulins (IgE antibodies) that coat mast cells and basophils circulating in the tissues and blood of the exposed individual.
+In Type 1 reactions, contact with an antigen, e.g., inhalation of a Cr(III) compound, causes the formation of type E immunoglobulins (IgE antibodies) that coat mast cells and basophils circulating in the tissues and blood of the exposed individual.
 Upon subsequent exposures, the previously formed, cell-bound, antigen-specific IgE antibodies bind to the antigen.
-This causes the mast cells and basophils to release a mixture of compounds (e.g. histamine and proteases) that trigger rapid allergic responses including but not limited to the contraction of smooth muscles in the airways (bronchospasm), coughing, wheezing, and asthma.
+This causes the mast cells and basophils to release a mixture of compounds (e.g., histamine and proteases) that trigger rapid allergic responses, including but not limited to the contraction of smooth muscles in the airways (bronchospasm), coughing, wheezing, and asthma.
 These allergic responses begin in the first few minutes of exposure and extend to up days after the subsequent exposure (AMBOSS, 2019).

-In Type 4 reactions, contact with an antigen, e.g. dermal penetration of a Cr(VI) compound, causes uptake by Langerhans cells which migrate from the skin of the exposed individual to his/her lymph nodes to form sensitized T-cells.
-In this example, Cr(VI) would reduce to Cr(III) after penetrating the skin and complex with endogenous carrier molecules (e.g. proteins) to form a hapten, a larger molecule capable of eliciting an immune response, which is recognized as foreign.
+In Type 4 reactions, contact with an antigen, e.g., dermal penetration of a Cr(VI) compound, causes uptake by Langerhans cells which migrate from the skin of the exposed individual to his/her lymph nodes to form sensitized T-cells.
+In this example, Cr(VI) would reduce to Cr(III) after penetrating the skin and act as a hapten by complexing with endogenous carrier molecules (e.g., proteins) to form a larger molecule that will be recognized as foreign and capable of eliciting an immune response.
 The hapten is then bound, internalized, processed, and transported by Langerhans cells (Bregnbak et al., 2015).

 Because Cr(III) is the form presented to T-cells in this initial exposure, subsequent exposures to Cr(VI) or Cr(III) compounds cause the sensitized T-cells to release cytokines (chemical messengers) that mediate inflammation.
-Examples include but are not limited to: interferon gamma, which activates macrophages and enhances their phagocytic and killing mechanisms; tumor necrosis factor beta, which activates endothelial cells and enhances vascular permeability; and interleukin 3, which activates mast cells.
+Examples include but are not limited to interferon-gamma, which activates macrophages and enhances their phagocytic and killing mechanisms; tumor necrosis factor-beta, which activates endothelial cells and enhances vascular permeability; and interleukin 3, which activates mast cells.
 Inflammatory responses generally develop 12-48 hours after the subsequent exposure (AMBOSS, 2019), with contact dermatitis being a commonly observed pathology.